George Edwin William Monk, 1894 - 1973

 Monk was born in Port Blakely, WA.
 In 1934 his first book, Small Boat Building, was published, followed by Modern Boat Building in 1939 (Revised again in 1973.)

-For many years, Ed lived and worked on his 50-ft. boat Nan using a small cubbyhole in the corner of the pilothouse as an office.
+Monk began his career as a shipbuilding apprentice in 1914.
+He then went on to work at the Blanchard Boat Co. on Lake Union, where he met naval architect Ted Geary.
+In 1926 Geary hired him as a draftsman.
+Around 1934, Monk designed and built the 50' yacht "Nan", which he and his family lived aboard at the Seattle Yacht Club.
+Originally he kept his design office aboard Nan, using a small corner of the saloon.
 That little corner was just big enough for Ed's drawing board, a client and himself.
-This experience made Monk ideally suited to consider the needs of liveaboards, built-in dining nooks with windows low enough to see out of comfortably, galleys with good-sized sinks and ice-boxes, adequate ventilation and lots of storage space.
+This experience made Monk ideally suited to consider the needs of liveaboards -- built-in dining nooks with windows low enough to see out of comfortably, galleys with good-sized sinks and ice-boxes, adequate ventilation and lots of storage space.
 "Some of the nice things about living aboard are that the motor is always warm and dry and ready to start.
 You never have to worry about freezing and, in fact, it starts more easily in winter than summer.
 In summer, one can anchor away from the city and commute; in winter, you are as snug as can be, with all the comforts of home."

 -by Rick Etsell